-Below is an example of a letter that can be sent to politicians (your MP, the local members in the Grampians Region, to the environment minister & to the Premier of Victoria etc), or please re-write in your own words.
+Below an two examples of letters that can be sent to politicians (your MP, the local members in the Grampians Region, to the environment minister & to the Premier of Victoria etc), or please re-write in your own words.

 RE: Recent Rock Climbing Bans in the Grampians National Park